tzler/server_side_psych/experiment_setup/mturk_demo/README.md

 save_trial_to_database(data)
 ```

 Additionally, we've got to send a signal back to mturk when subjects have completed the experiment.
-Again, calling functions in `mturk_functions.js` we can accomplish this with just a single well positioned line of code in  `task.js:109`, displaying  mturk's "Submit" button at the end of the experiment:
+For participants, this is the single most important thing in our experiment---it makes sure they are able to get paid!
+Again, calling functions in `mturk_functions.js` we can accomplish this with just a single well positioned line of code in  `task.js:109`, displaying  mturk's "Submit" button at the end of the experiment by just adding `show_mturk_bottom()` within jsPsych's `on_finish()` function:

 ```
 jsPsych.init({